TradeTrust/documentation/docs/tutorial/decentralised-renderer/decentralised-renderer.md

 ---
 id: decentralised-renderer
-title: Decentralised Renderer
+title: Creating a Custom Decentralised Renderer
-sidebar_label: Decentralised Renderer
+sidebar_label: Creating a Custom Decentralised Renderer
 ---

-OA documents are both readable by machines as well as by humans.
-Every OA document file is stored in a `.json` format, allowing any application to process the content within.
+TradeTrust documents are both readable by machines as well as by humans.
+Every TradeTrust document file is stored in a `.json` format, allowing any application to process the content within.
 To present the data file in a human-readable format, a renderer needs to be written.

 In this guide, we will build and deploy the renderer to display data from a 📜 Certificate of Completion.

-This renderer is a static website that will be embedded in compliant OA viewer.
-It will take in the OA document in the raw form and generates the corresponding HTML code for rendering.
+This renderer is a static website that will be embedded in compliant TradeTrust viewer.
+It will take in the TradeTrust document and generates the corresponding HTML code for rendering.

 ## Prerequisites